ddeleon267/ddeleon-cli-app/README.md

 # WhatsOnTap

-This Ruby Gem provides a CLI to view restaurants and bars serving craft beer in your city, beer lists for each establishment, and further details about beers listed.
+This Ruby Gem provides a CLI to view restaurants and bars serving craft beer in your city, beer lists for each establishment, and further details about individual beers listed.
 All data used is taken from the BeerMenus.com website.

 ## Installation